Rock-ons (Docker Plugins)¶

 displayed in the list of available Rock-ons in Rockstor’s web-UI.
 As the

-Rock-on name is case-sensitive, we recommend wrapping it in quotes.
-For the
+Rock-on name is case-sensitive, and can contain spaces, we recommend wrapping it in quotes.

-Rock-on named Emby server, for instance, the command should thus be:
+For the Rock-on named Emby server, for instance, the commands would be:

 Updating a Rock-on¶

 Updating a Rock-on implies updating its underlying Docker image(s).
 Given Docker images are designed to be ephemeral, updating a Rock-on can simply be achieved by pulling the latest Docker image, removing the currently used image, and then re-creating the container(s) using the newly-pulled image(s).
 In Rockstor, this can all be achieved through the web-UI as follows:

 Stop the Rock-on

 Uninstall the Rock-on

 Re-install the Rock-on using the same Shares and settings as before